binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Here are some possibilities to get you started:

 * Switches: Mainly because of the data that passes through them.
-* Routers: Same as above, plus there will be a lot of sensitive network related information stored here.
+* Routers and layer 3 switches: Same as above, plus there will be a lot of sensitive network related information stored here.
 * Syslog servers: For similar reasons to routers, plus events and sensitive information from all sorts of systems collected in one place.

 There will almost certainly be many others.
 Think about your network topology.
 What information is stored where and over which channels it may pass.
-If you have decided to hand your precious data over to a cloud provider, then you are not going to have much control over this and in most cases, your CSP will not have much control either (addressed in the [Cloud](#cloud) chapter).
+If you have decided to hand your precious data over to a Cloud Service Provider (CSP), then you are not going to have much control over this and in most cases, your CSP will not have as much control as you would like either, we address this in the [Cloud](#cloud) chapter.
 Also think about the areas that may be easier to compromise than others and take this information into the next step.

 ## 2. SSM Identify Risks
 Go through the same process as we did at the top level Identify Risks section in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for the network.